 By Tim Lambert

 Ancient Greek women wore a form of bra called an apodesme.
-Women also wore a band of cloth or leather around their chest called a strophium or mamilare.
+Roman women also wore a band of cloth or leather around their chest called a strophium or mamilare.

 However, Mary Phelps Jacob invented the modern bra in 1913.
 She used two handkerchiefs joined by ribbons.
 She patented her invention in 1914.
 Her garment was called a brassiere but in the late 1920s, the word was shortened to bra.
 Cup sizes were invented in 1932.

 The word bra comes from the old French word braciere, which meant a piece of armour to protect a man’s hand.
 Later it meant a breastplate.
-Later still the word became brassiere and was used to mean a kind of woman’s corset.
-When Mary Phelps Jacob invented her garment it was also called a brassiere but the word soon shortened to bra.
+Eventually, the word became brassiere and was used to mean a kind of woman’s corset.
+When Mary Phelps Jacob invented her garment it was also called a brassiere but the word was soon shortened to bra.